 USDA, or the United States Department of Agriculture and Rural Development, rural housing loans are for single-family primary residences, which are in a liveable condition in rural areas.
 This program is in place to help approved lenders ensure loans for families and individuals with low to moderate incomes.
-The loan and appraisal process is also in place to ensure those qualifying for the loan are receiving a property that is moderate, safe, and sanitary.
-Such an appraisal must meet USDA appraisal guidelines.
+The loan and appraisal process is also in place to ensure those qualifying for the home loan are receiving a property that is moderate, safe, and sanitary.
+Such a requirement appraisal must meet USDA appraisal guidelines.

 All houses built within the last two years will need an appraisal.
 Appraisers judge the property’s value based on location, current market values, quality of construction, available amenities, general property condition, and sales comparisons of similar properties.
 Appraisers must follow current HUD standards and accurately report the property’s condition.
 This inspection includes making the current homeowner aware of any needed repairs.

 The USDA will only offer loans if the property meets a current market value deemed sufficient to cover the cost of the loan.
 Market values are assessed by an independent and unbiased appraiser.

 Loans through the USDA rural housing loan program will finance up to 90% of the estimated property value.
 The last 10% in value is provided as a cushion for the lenders to assure they don’t overextend on the loan and risk defaults with significant negative value.

 USDA Appraisal Requirements

 - Appraisals must be made by a currently licensed appraiser on the USDA-approved list.

 - All appraisals must conform to the current edition of the Uniform Stands of Professionals Appraisal Practice.

 - The loan originator must order the appraisal within three business days of the property’s acceptance by USDA.

 - Sex, age, religion, family relation, and disabilities are not allowed as factors for determining the appraisal.